Up to 7.5% of all pregnant women may experience a thyroid condition known as postpartum thyroiditis.

 #3.
 And the third is to help you monitor and track your disease course over time.

-Many women will just be happy to know where their symptoms are coming from and they are happy to understand what is happening in their body.
+Many women will just be happy to know where their symptoms are coming from and they are happy to understand what is happening in their bodies.

 But beyond this comfort, it’s also important to diagnose your condition because it affects your treatment options.